rafaelkaufmann/opencontract/README.md

 ###Registry

-TODO.
+Registry encapsulates a network/namespace of peers who hold contracts, similar to "testnet" or "mainnet" for Bitcoin.

 Don't forget to talk about: handling metadata updates (parties and signatures); proofs of storage; encryption scheme; how to share encryption keys between parties; how to store encryption keys; encryption protocol versioning.

 ####`Registry.publish(c : Contract) : Promise<ContractURI>`

 ####`Registry.fetch(c : ContractURI) : Promise<Contract>`

 See the corresponding methods on Contract.

-###Peer

-TODO

 ###Oracle